tammytru/201GroupProject/README.md

 Open up the Constants.java file and paste your JDBC SQL url into the String variable.\
 This allows the servlets to connect to the SQL database on your computer.\
 NOTE: where it says password, replace it with your SQL Workbench password you set up.\
+Run the Tomcat server, and run this project on the server.

 ### 3. create the MySQL database